If you were faced with the decision to quit a bad habit or die, which would you choose?

 In this section, it is very common for people to avoid listing all the negative behaviors.
 A long list of negative behaviors can be intimidating.
 Who wants to see all the areas in which you’re deficient?
 It’s not comfortable.

 I want to encourage you to move past these feelings and write down everything that comes to mind.
 Fill an entire page if you have to.
-And if you’re really feeling ambitious, seek counsel from a close friend, spouse, or family member.
-Ask him/her what they believe to be the negative behaviors you employ are.
+And if you’re really feeling ambitious, ask a close friend, spouse, or family member what they think your negative behaviors are.

 Write each of your answers down in a section called ”worries”.
 The key here is to name feelings; not actions.
 I encourage you to put forth a great deal of effort and vulnerability into this section.
 The worries you list should elicit a deep, visceral feeling of discomfort.
 The key here is to bring up feelings that put you at risk in some way.
 You should feel unprotected, raw, and vulnerable.